 However, by comparing the total amount of physical gold and silver investment to the prior decade, we can see a significant difference:

 Total global gold physical investment from 1999-2008 was 3,965 mt versus 15,300 mt for silver.
 If we combine the information from both charts into one, investors purchased four times more physical gold and silver after the 2008 financial crisis:

 Global physical gold investment jumped by four times, while silver investment increased by 3.8 times (nearly four times).
 The average annual physical gold investment from 1999-2008 was only 396 mt and 1,524 mt for silver compared to 1,187 mt (gold) and 6,090 mt (silver) during 2009-2018.

 Last year, global physical gold investment was 1,090 mt versus 3,890 mt for silver.
-Yes, it’s true that physical silver investment demand last year was much less than the 6,090 mt annual average (2009-2018), but silver’s price and demand are much more volatile than gold.
+Yes, it’s true that physical silver investment demand last year was much less than the 6,090 mt annual average (2009-2018), but silver’s price and demand are much more volatile than gold's.
 Physical gold demand is still quite strong and is nearly three times higher than before the 2008 financial crisis.
-Which means, savvy investors continue to acquire the yellow monetary metal, even though 99% of the world plays in the Grand Global Casino.
+This means savvy investors continue to acquire the yellow monetary metal, even though 99% of the world plays in the Grand Global Casino.

 I believe it’s the “WHEN” that is the concern of most precious metals investors.
 While it’s impossible to give a date, logic suggests the timeline is speeding up.

 About the Author:

 Independent researcher Steve St. Angelo started to invest in precious metals in 2002.
 In 2008, he began researching areas of the gold and silver market that the majority of the precious metal analyst community has left unexplored.
 These areas include how energy and the falling EROI – Energy Returned On Invested – stand to impact the mining industry, precious metals, paper assets, and the overall economy.